coderaiser/supertape/README.md

 ## Validation checks

-To help you keep quality of your tests on the highest possible level 📼`Supertape` has built-in checks.
+To up the quality of your tests even higher, 📼**Supertape** has built-in checks.
 When test not passes validation it marked as a new failed test.

 ### Single `t.end()`